docsforadobe/after-effects-scripting-guide/docs/other/fontsobject.rst

 **Description**

-This function will return an array of :ref:`fontobject` based on the PostScript name of previously found Fonts.
+This function will return an array of :ref:`Font objects<fontobject>` based on the PostScript name of previously found Fonts.

-It is perfectly valid to have multiple :ref:`fontobject` which share the same PostScript name, the order of these is determined by the order in which they were enumerated in the font environment.
-It is the entry at ``[0]`` which is used when setting the :ref::`TextDocument` ``font`` property.
+It is perfectly valid to have multiple :ref:`Font objects<fontobject>` which share the same PostScript name, the order of these is determined by the order in which they were enumerated in the font environment.
+The entry at ``[0]`` will be used when setting the :ref:`TextDocument.fontObject` property.

 In addition, there is a special property of this API with regards to Variable fonts.
-If no :ref:`fontobject` matching the requested PostScript exists, but we find that there exist a Variable font which matches the requested PostScript name prefix, then this Variable font instance will be requested to create a matching :ref:`fontobject`.
+If no :ref:`fontobject` matching the requested PostScript exists, but we find that there exist a variable font which matches the requested PostScript name prefix, then this Variable font instance will be requested to create a matching :ref:`fontobject`.
 This is the only way that we will return an instance which did not exist prior to invoking this method.

 If no matching Font is found, it will return an empty Array.